 Although Cape Breton Island is part of Nova Scotia, it’s so unique that it almost feels like a province of its own.
 After leaving the Shubenacadie river, head 338 km east (approx four hours of driving) to the Cape Breton Highlands National Park of Canada.

 Cape Breton Highlands National Park is home to the Cabot Trail, which is continuously named one of the most beautiful drives in the world.
 It’s only 298km in length, but you’ll want at least a couple of days to take it all in.
+There are plenty of unique places to stay along the Cabot Trail.

 With such incredible views, you’ll be stopping every five minutes for photos.
 Plus, there are a ton of hiking opportunities along the way.
 Be sure to hike the Skyline Trail for sunset.